balfiere/neocities/eleventy/neocities/resources/other/more.md

 [Piracy Index](https://piracy.vercel.app/){target=_blank class=new}
 : another website for sharing links to pirated material. no longer updated so some links are down, but still a good resource.

+[r/Piracy megathread](https://www.reddit.com/r/Piracy/wiki/megathread/){target=_blank class=new}
+: yet another huge collection of links for finding pirated material.

 [mobilism](https://forum.mobilism.org/index.php){target=_blank class=new}
 : forum for sharing apps and books. a good source for finding android apps pre-patched to remove ads or enable premium features for free.

+[Privacy Guides](https://www.privacyguides.org/en/){target=_blank class=new}
+: learn about digital privacy and security best practices, plus links to recommended tools and software.

 {% endresourcesContainer %}
-{% resourcesContainer "knitting, crochet, and cross stitch" %}
+{% resourcesContainer "fiber arts" %}

 [PinDIY](https://www.pindiy.com/){target=_blank}
-: download knitting, crochet, and cross stitch patterns for free. downloading requires coins, which u can earn by doing "tasks" after signing up (hover on "my center" on the top right and click on "tasks") which mainly consists of clicking on a button every hour and watching a video once a week. read more about earning coins [here](https://www.pindiy.com/thread-482705-1-1.html){target=_blank}. has a huge collection of older, hard to find cross stitch patterns. usually as .pdfs but has "repaints" in .xsd or .pcs file formats too, which i prefer for backstitch patterns for use in cross stitch saga. has a good selection of knitting and crochet patterns as well. all patterns are user uploaded, so you can share patterns you've purchased too.
+: download knitting, crochet, and cross stitch patterns for free. downloading requires coins, which u can earn by doing "tasks" after signing up (hover on "my center" on the top right and click on "tasks") which mainly consists of clicking on a button every hour and watching a video once a week. read more about earning coins [here](https://www.pindiy.com/thread-482705-1-1.html){target=_blank}. has a huge collection of older, hard to find cross stitch patterns. usually as .pdfs but has "repaints" in .xsd or .pcs file formats too, which i prefer for backstitch patterns for use in cross stitch saga. has a good selection of knitting and crochet patterns as well, including old and out of print books and magazines. all patterns are user uploaded, so you can share patterns you've purchased too.

 [Pattern Keeper](https://forum.mobilism.org/viewtopic.php?f=432&t=5258766&hilit=pattern+keeper&sid=3dd30163b6116ec63b53e0a3417a1f5e){target=_blank}
 : android app that helps keep track of cross stitch patterns. i find the interface the most intuitive of all the cross stitch pattern trackers i've tried, but doesn't support backstitches and fractional stitches. link is unlocked version. [my mirror.](https://drive.google.com/file/d/1l8dZ-RHxhgZX-A_YiZPVyyNkMBYNuJgp/view?usp=sharing){target=_blank}